Fat-tailed sheep: Varieties and distribution

 Mesopotamian records provide a wealth of information about fat-tailed sheep (udu gukkal or udu-gug-gal); they produced the highest-quality wool and were kept in large numbers.
 The city state of Lagash, around 2000 BCE, had over 66,000 such sheep.

 Afghanistan

 A report published in 1915 by Henry D. Baker, American consul in Bombay, indicates how important the fat-tailed sheep was for Afghanistan.
-The animal's wool, he says, was one of the country's most important export products; in 1912-1913 the country exported (through Balochistan) for over $1.5 million in wool.
+The animal's wool, he says, was one of the country's most important export products; in 1912–1913 the country exported (through Balochistan) over $1.5 million in wool.
 Frequently fat-tailed sheep were interbred with Indian sheep to produce high-quality wool.
 In addition, because the fat was used in the way of butter or ghee, Afghans were able to produce a surplus of ghee for export to India.
 The animal's meat was the Afghan population's main meat source, according to Baker.